How to sell solar in coal country

 Meanwhile, solar advocates hope small victories will help them scale up.
 McFadden said demonstrating the technology’s feasibility through community-focused projects like the 12 school installations his company is handling has changed perceptions in the area.
 McFadden said arrays on the seven schools in Wise County alone (six of which are complete) are expected to save the district $60,000 in the first year, a sum expected to increase as rate hikes from traditional utilities continue.
 Unless a customer insists, his company refuses projects that are not estimated to reduce energy costs in the first year.
 “I’m not going to try to sell someone on negative net equity,” McFadden said.

 Hiring locals to install and maintain the photovoltaic panels is key, too.
-In 2022, Secure Solar Futures started an annual apprenticeship program that trains local high schoolers to do everything from wiring arrays to the physical heavywork of carrying and arranging panels and pays them $17 an hour.
-This tangible example of a solar operation employing community members has been part of “the proof in the pudding.”
+In 2022, Secure Solar Futures started an annual apprenticeship program that trains local high schoolers to do everything from wiring arrays to the physical heavywork of carrying and arranging panels, and pays them $17 an hour.
+This tangible example of a solar operation employing community members has been part of “the proof in the pudding,” McFadden said.

 “When a lot of parents and grandparents saw that there were benefits for their children,” he said, “thought processes changed.”